SeaQL/sea-schema/README.md

 ## About

 SeaSchema is a library to help you manage database schema for MySQL, Postgres and SQLite.
-It provides a suite of tools, including schema definition, discovery and migration.
+It provides 1) type definitions for representing database schema mapping each database closely and 2) utilities to discover them.

 [![GitHub stars](https://img.shields.io/github/stars/SeaQL/sea-schema.svg?style=social&label=Star&maxAge=1)](https://github.com/SeaQL/sea-schema/stargazers/)
 If you like what we do, consider starring, commenting, sharing and contributing!